 Making homemade cleaners is really easy to do and requires only a few basic ingredients.
 Once you stock up on ingredients, all you need to do is remix and refill your containers as they run out.

-The supplies do not require a significant financial investment and can be found at your local discount store.
+The supplies do not require significant financial investment and can be found at your local discount store.

-Here are some supplies you may need:
+Here are some supplies you may need for your cleaners:

 - Spray bottles and other homemade cleaning containers

 - Contact paper, or packing tape

 Like with most organizing projects, the first thing I did was clean everything out of the shelf in my hall cupboard that I use for my cleaning supplies.
 It makes everything messier at first, but it’s so much easier to get an idea of what you’re working with that way.

 I had already made a trip to the store and stocked up on my basic homemade cleaning ingredients, so now I have at least two of everything.
 Then I mixed up several batches of my most used cleaning recipes, and labeled them, including the recipe for the cleaner on each label.
 You can also cover the labels with packing tape or contact paper to protect them from getting wet when you’re refilling your bottles with cleaner.